 - Stage One: Admission to Western Illinois University

-- Stage Two: Complete general education and nursing support course requirements
+- Stage Two: Complete general education and nursing support course requirements by August 1.

 - Stage Three: Formal Application to the Nursing Major Degree Program